microsoft/live-share/docs/quickstart/share.md

 Check out the [Visual Studio Code](../use/vscode.md) and [Visual Studio](../use/vs.md) extension docs for information on how to do these actions and more.

 Having problems?
 See [troubleshooting](../troubleshooting.md) or [provide feedback](../support.md).

-## Clean up resources

-There are no resources to clean up in this section.

 ## Next Steps